shivshankardayal/Kunjika/README.md

 I believe that keeping it minimalistic is best and very few new features will be introduced.
 The atom feed is the best way to watch the QA activity.
-In few days I will freeze the new features and do a final alpha release.
+In few days I will freeze the new features and do a final beta release.